Useful information and service updates during cold weather and snow.

 Hitting the Cold Spots service

 The Hampshire-based Hitting the Cold Spots helpline is staffed during office hours by experienced advisers who can offer practical advice on reducing your energy bills and accessing grants and loans to improve the energy efficiency of homes and provide emergency boiler repairs or replacements.
-They also lend electric oil-filled radiators to ensure you are not left in the cold.
+They can also lend electric heaters to those who need them most.